openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/zwater_0_0.md

 Sends Basic Report On / Off when relay output 4 is activated.

 Max. nodes in the group: 5

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: Control device 0